tinchodias/BaselineBuilder/README.md

-# Metacello's BaselineOf Builder for Pharo
+# Baseline Builder for Pharo

 [![CI](https://github.com/tinchodias/BaselineBuilder/actions/workflows/main.yml/badge.svg)](https://github.com/tinchodias/BaselineBuilder/actions/workflows/main.yml)

 Fastly create a `BaselineOf` for your new [Pharo](https://pharo.org/) project.
 You specify a project name (the prefix of your packages) and a list of external project names (the prefix of packages in which your packages depend).
 The builder analyses your code to establish the internal and external relations between packages, and generates a boilerplate `BaselineOf` for you.
-The package relations are established using the static analysis provided by [Christophe Demarey's](https://github.com/demarey/) `Tool-DependencyAnalyser`, which comes with Pharo.
+The package relations are established using the static analysis provided by Pharo's `Tool-DependencyAnalyser`.

 ## Example of use